 After twenty years (really!), I am changing the focus to concentrate on settlement and mediation.
 There are several reasons for this repositioning.

 For one, my practice is transitioning to primarily mediation.
 While I will continue to represent some clients traditionally, I expect to be doing more and more mediation.

 Second, settlement (including mediation) has become the most common form of family law practice.
 This is reflected in the very few appellate cases which are being reported in FLU — this very issue, once again, includes no new Wisconsin cases.

 So focusing on settlement and mediation is more consistent with the actual practice of family law in the 2020s.

 I will continue to summarize Wisconsin cases and legislative updates as knowledge of these are critical even to a settlement based practice.
 But other parts, notably Cases from Around the Nation, will be discontinued.

-Please let me know your thoughts on this change via e-mail, and any suggestions you may have to make this service useful to you.
+Please let me know your thoughts on this change using this form, and any suggestions you may have to make this service useful to you.

 To all of our subscribers and their families, we wish you a healthy and prosperous New Year!

 Be Sure to Like and Subscribe to Loeb & Herman’s YouTube Channel

 — No New Cases.
 Sigh. —